vigilance91/web-bundle/README.md

 ## Before Starting

-**Be aware** this project is currently in development and intended for use in a browser that is compabile with the Javascript ES5.
+**Be aware** this project is currently in development and intended for use in a browser that is compatible with at least Javascript ES5.
 It does not support ES6 module syntax nor is it currently designed for use in a nodeJS environment.

 This project has the following directory structure